Go Back SmartClient Forums > Smart GWT Technical Q&A

 widget.
 All Smart GWT widgets nested under that topmost widget will then handle layout normally.

-NOTE: Don't bother trying to find a way to insert width:100% into Smart GWT's rendered HTML,
+NOTE: Don't waste your time trying to find a way to insert width:100% into Smart GWT's rendered HTML,

 this won't work.